-The 2021 RFA Virtual Challenge is an opportunity for participants to raise funds for desmoid tumor research by supporting the DTRF.
-This virtual campaign, running from June to September, culminates in a LIVE online ceremony at the end of the DTRF Together We Will Weekend (Sept.
-24- 26) celebrating the community with speakers, awards, and patient and team spotlights!
+The 2022 RFA Virtual Challenge was an opportunity for participants to raise funds for desmoid tumor research by supporting the DTRF.
+This virtual campaign, ran from June to September, culminates in a LIVE online ceremony at the end of the DTRF Together We Will Weekend (Sept.
+23- 25) celebrating the community with speakers, awards, and patient and team spotlights!

 “I have challenged myself to climb a cumulative 16,404 ft in elevation… and also to raise that same amount in donations for DTRF… Together, we are increasing awareness about this disease and helping others to find the cure!” ~ Dana

 Once again, “Challengers” are encouraged to go the #DistanceforDesmoids by setting an ambitious but achievable step or mileage goal to reach by September 26 (e.g., 10,000 steps, 200,000 steps, 10 miles, 100 miles, etc.).
 You can reach your distance goal in any way that physically works for you – walking, running, rolling, hiking, cycling, swimming, or even hopping!
 Match your physical challenge with a fundraising goal of $300+.
 If you’re extra motivated, feel free to create your own unique, creative challenge like some of last year’s Challengers (scroll down for examples)!

 Track your progress with your smartphone (e.g., Apple: Health app, Android: Google Fit app, etc.), an activity tracker (e.g., Fitbit, Apple Watch, etc.), or the old fashioned way – by hand!
 Along the way, take photos and videos to post updates on social media and your fundraising page so your network can follow your progress and get inspired to donate.